Ohio top court to hear arguments in TV news defamation case

 Associated Press

-COLUMBUS, Ohio (AP) — Ohio's Supreme Court will hear arguments in an appeal involving a defamation lawsuit that alleged a television station falsely labeled three siblings as "robbers."
+Ohio’s Supreme Court will hear arguments Wednesday in an appeal involving a defamation lawsuit that alleged a television station falsely labeled three siblings as “robbers.”

+Columbus police then issued a second news release saying the three individuals in the surveillance photo weren’t the robbery suspects and asked news outlets to stop using the photo.
+WBNS stopped broadcasting stories about the robbery and removed the photo from its website, but kept the story about the incident online.

+Williams and the siblings’ father, Willie Anderson, sued the station, alleging defamation.
+The lawsuit said one sibling was taunted by classmates after the WBNS story ran and another was taunted and threatened.
+The lawsuit said the third sibling fled the city and lost job opportunities.

-WBNS argued the family couldn't prove the station acted negligently when it relied on police information, and a lower court dismissed the family's lawsuit.
-An appeals court overturned that decision, ruling the lawsuit could proceed.
+WBNS argued, among other things, that the family couldn’t prove the station acted negligently when it relied on police information and that the station didn’t defame the siblings, who weren’t named.

-Arguments in WBNS' appeal of that decision will be heard Wednesday in Ashtabula (ash-tuh-BYOO'-luh) County.
+A Franklin County judge in October 2016 agreed with WBNS’ arguments and dismissed the case, but Ohio’s 10th District Court of Appeals reversed that decision in 2018, ruling the lawsuit could proceed.
+The appellate court found that WBNS changed the police news release by indicating people in the photo were robbers, not suspects, and that the family has a “sufficient factual basis” to survive a motion to dismiss the case.

+A number of news industry organizations, including the Associated Press Media Editors, filed a friend-of-the-court brief in support of WBNS.

 Subscribe Today